Original Link :

-Niyanth’s PhD (Energy Science and Engineering) work revolved around a process known as ultrasonic AM.
+Niyanth’s PhD (Energy Science and Engineering) work revolved around a process known as ultrasonic AM (Additive Manufacturing).
 One of the challenges with the technology is that the sonotrode—the tool used to make vibrations during the ultrasonic AM process—would deform when trying to weld steel.
 Niyanth proposed coating the sonotrode with a much harder, wear-resistant material using the Direct Metal Deposition System (DMD), thereby enabling the ultrasonic system to deposit steels and nickel-based superalloys in addition to aluminum.
 The project was a success.

 “Translating simple scientific theory to solve problems is an extremely satisfying feeling and why I hold research close to my heart,” Niyanth said.
 “Taking an already-developed scientific base and using it as a springboard for utilizing additive techniques is the best way to address problems that impact industry today.”

 In another collaboration, Niyanth worked on a lab-directed research and development (LDRD) program to fabricate control plates for the high flux isotope reactor (HFIR) led by Kurt Terrani of the Nuclear Fuel Materials Group.